riyannode/Paylabs/README.md

 # PayLabs

-## Built for Canteen × Circle Lepton Agents Hackathon

 PayLabs is an autonomous multi agent system where a Budget Controller allocates budgets, orchestrates specialized AI agents, executes x402 nanopayments on Arc, and automatically settles USDC micropayments to verified creators.

 ---

 AI search/RSSHub discovery + creator monetization platform.
-Every search is budgeted, every source is paid, every verified creator gets their share.
+Every paid run is budgeted, each agent capability is executed within a locked payment plan, and eligible verified creators can receive USDC when their sources materially contribute to the result.

 **For users:** AI-powered source discovery.
 Ask a question, get answers backed by real sources from across the RSShub, with full transparency on what was searched, which sources were used, and what it cost.